Firefighter charged with starting 5 fires, cops say

 The Nassau County Police Arson Bomb Squad Sunday charged a Bethpage firefighter in connection with starting five fires since June 2017.

-Christopher Cordeiro, 20, of Bethpage, and a member of the Bethpage Fire Department, was charged with third- and fourth-degree arson, two counts of fifth-degree arson, and third-degree criminal possession of a weapon, according to a Nassau County Police news release.
+Christopher Cordeiro, 20, of Bethpage, a member of the Bethpage Fire Department, was charged with third- and fourth-degree arson, two counts of fifth-degree arson, and third-degree criminal possession of a weapon, according to a Nassau County police news release.

-An Arson Bomb Squad investigation found Cordeiro responsible for a molotov cocktail fire in a sump set on June 25, 2017 across from 25 Arthur Avenue, and a dumpster fire on March 1 of this year at 67 West Millpage Drive, police said.
+An Arson Bomb Squad investigation found Cordeiro responsible for a Molotov cocktail fire in a sump set on June 25, 2017, across from an address on Arthur Avenue, and a Dumpster fire on March 1 of this year on West Millpage Drive, police said.
 He also set fire to an abandoned house on Aug.
-5 at 285 Stewart Avenue; a wooded area next to 96 Broadway on Aug.
+5 on Stewart Avenue; a wooded area next to an address on Broadway on Aug.
 10; and a shed on Aug.
-19 at 121 North Hermann Avenue, police said.
+19 at a North Hermann Avenue address, police said.

 He was arrested Sunday without incident, and will be arraigned Monday in First District Court in Hempstead, police said.